-The Comfort Tuning Dial on the MJ Grill has two colored dots; red and blue.
-The Comfort Tuning Dial proportions the volume of air to the chef.
+The Comfort Tuning Dial and blue. proportions the volume of air to the chef.
 Turning the Comfort Tuning Dial towards the red dot provides less air to the Chef Region and turning the Comfort Tuning Dial towards the blue dot provides more air to the Chef Region.